 1. Click Show Sessions located in the Test Result tab toolbar.

 2. A query builder window pops up.

 b.
-Multiple names should be separated by a comma.
+A comma should separate multiple names.
 For example, for Test Cases and Agents, use format Name1, Name2

 Tip: Leave textboxes empty to broaden the search.

 4. For responses with Successes, Errors, and/or Timeouts: check 1 or 2 or 3 boxes.
 Checking all or un-checking all will render all sessions.

 5. You can select sessions sent within a specific time range, received within a specific time range or combination of thereof.

 Tip: The easiest way to enter retrieve sessions sent or received during certain time intervals it to query the test log from the graphs ( see Retrieving Sessions from Graphs).